Code-Institute-Submissions/MSP1-1/README.md

     -   Wireframes as 3 page PDF - [View](wireframes/wireframes.pdf)

 ## Features

 -   One page with multiple sections to be responsive on all device sizes
 -   Sections include Product Features, Accesories, Video Review and Contact
 -   Footer to include Social media links
--   Self-hosted Hero video that adheres to brand guidelines
+-   Self-hosted Hero video that adheres to brand guidelines (Also I intentiionally spaced the Hero text above the approaching lawnmower in the video)
 -   Embedded youtube video
 -   Call to Action to direct user to contact section
 -   Embedded Google Map
 -   Scroll Spy feature to update Nav Bar highlights

 ## Technologies Used